Hollidah/flatdango/README.md

 Github live link: https://hollidah.github.io/flatdango/

-# Flatdango - Movie Theater Web Application
+# Flatrion - Movie Theater Web Application

 Flatdango is a simple web-based movie theater application where users can view available movies, see details about each movie, and purchase tickets.
 The project demonstrates a basic setup for displaying dynamic movie data using HTML, CSS, and JavaScript.